-FXCM Australia Pty.
+Stratos Trading Pty.
 Limited is regulated by the Australian Securities and Investments Commission ("ASIC").
 Australian Financial Services License Number: 309763.
-The FXCM group has companies regulated with highly respectable regulators in the United Kingdom and Cyprus.
+The Stratos group has companies regulated with highly respectable regulators in the United Kingdom and Cyprus.

 How are my funds secured with FXCM Australia?

-In accordance with the Australian client money rules, FXCM Australia's client funds are held in segregated bank accounts with an Australian authorised deposit-taking institution (Australian ADI), and held separately to FXCM Australia's corporate/operational funds accounts.
+In accordance with the Australian client money rules, FXCM's client funds are held in segregated bank accounts with an Australian authorised deposit-taking institution (Australian ADI), and held separately to FXCM's corporate/operational funds accounts.

 FXCM strictly follows the Australian Client Money Rules when making deposits into, withdrawals from or making payments out of the client money account.
 Client money received is paid into the segregated client money trust account on the day it is received or by the next business day it is received by FXCM.
 For withdrawals or payments, for example, payments may be made out of the client money account under your written directions or to pay off any obligations incurred by FXCM in connection with the transaction you have entered into.

 Where can I learn about FXCM's financial strength and solvency?

 All clients can view the audited financial statements here: Press Releases